deepsense-ai/seahorse/seahorse-workflow-executor/docs/_reference/server_mode.md

 This will start containers with Seahorse in the background.

 Seahorse provides multi-user capability, useful in server mode.
 Multi-user allows creating workflows protected from modifications by other users.
-Seahorse Standalone limits the number of users to one.
-Seahorse Enterprise allows more than one user.

 Authorization service offers registration page to create a new account confirmed by sending an activation email.
 You have to log on to an account before using Seahorse.